vsrinivas/fuchsia/docs/development/workflows/fx.md

 instructions for preparing a [Pixelbook](../hardware/pixelbook.md).

-What is Paving?
+### What is Paving?

 Paving is in many ways similar to "flashing" from other worlds, however, it has some differences.
-Specifically paving refers to a group of processes and protocols in Fuchsia to transfer a set of artifacts to a target system that will be written into various partitions on a target system.
-By contrast, the process of "flashing" is more often not strictly partition oriented, instead it is a more raw process of writing a raw data stream to a raw disk device, possibly at particular offsets.
+Specifically, paving refers to a group of processes and protocols in Fuchsia to transfer a set of artifacts to a target system that will be written into various partitions on a target system.
+By contrast, the process of "flashing" is more of a raw process of writing a raw data stream to a raw disk device, and not strictly partition-oriented.

 Users can start a paving process by first flashing Zedboot using `fx flash`, or by booting a Zedboot USB key made by `fx mkzedboot`, then executing `fx pave` on the host system.
-In general most users actually will want to use `fx serve` instead of `fx pave`. `fx serve` is covred in the [next section](#serve).
+In general most users actually will want to use `fx serve` instead of `fx pave`. `fx serve` is covered in the [next section](#serve).

-What is Netbooting?
+### What is Netbooting?

-In Fuchsia "netboot" refers to sending a set of artifacts to a Zedboot instance that instead of making changes to the disk, will just be booted from ram.
+In Fuchsia, "netboot" refers to sending a set of artifacts to a Zedboot instance that instead of making changes to the disk, will just be booted from RAM.
 Users can perform a "netboot" by first booting a device into Zedboot by using either `fx flash` (arm64) or `fx mkzedboot` (x64), and then executing `fx netboot` on the host system.